alexkrotz/topological-avoided-crossing/README.md

-# pySCWP: A python program for wavepacket dynamics using exact and surface hopping methods.
+# A python program for complex-valued avoided crossings using exact and surface hopping methods.

 ## Introduction
 This repository contains a set of three models describing complex-valued (topological) avoided crossings